1896 United States presidential election in Colorado

 The 1896 United States presidential election in Colorado took place on November 3, 1896.
 All contemporary 45 states were part of the 1896 United States presidential election.
 Voters chose four electors to the Electoral College, which selected the president and vice president.

 In its early days as a state, Colorado had like the Plains States to its east been solidly Republican.
 However, with crises emerging in its agricultural sector from low wheat prices and a severe drought in 1888 and 1889, and the state's underdevelopment leading to resentment of the Northeast, the new Populist Party was able to largely take over the state's politics in the early 1890s.
 Aided by fusion with the minority Democratic Party and strong support for free silver in this state which produced over half of all American silver, the Populist Party under James B. Weaver in 1892 carried the state's presidential electoral votes and won both its congressional seats.
 After the Republicans gained a 130-seat majority in the House of Representatives following the 1894 elections, five dissident Republicans from the Mountain States who supported free silver jointed together as the “Silver Republicans” (Note: Henry M. Teller of Colorado, Fred T. Dubois of Idaho, Frank J. Cannon of Utah and Thomas H. Carter and Lee Mantle of Montana.)
-They supported nominating Centennial State Senator Henry M. Teller for president at first, but ultimately this was viewed as impractical and the Silver Republicans fused with Democrat/Populist ticket headed by William Jennings Bryan.
+They supported nominating Centennial State Senator Henry M. Teller for president at first, but ultimately this was viewed as impractical and the Silver Republicans fused with a Democratic/Populist ticket headed by William Jennings Bryan.